Aulet, L. S., & Cantlon, J. F. (2025). Segmentation as a bottleneck in numerical cognition. Scientific Reports, 15(1), 42777.

 Aulet, L. S. & Lourenco, S. F. (2023).
 Visual adaptation reveals non-opponent multichannel coding for numerosity.
 Frontiers in Psychology, 14, 1125925.

 Aulet, L. S. & Lourenco, S. F. (2022).
-No instrinsic number bias: evaluating the role of perceptual discriminability in magnitude categorization.
+No intrinsic number bias: evaluating the role of perceptual discriminability in magnitude categorization.
 Developmental Science, e13305.

 Lourenco, S. F. & Aulet, L. S. (2022).
 A theory of perceptual number encoding.
 Psychological Review. [psyarxiv]